Loading lesson…

 The big idea: scaffolds lower the language barrier, not the intellectual bar.
 AI generates the scaffold; the teacher monitors acquisition over time.

-What is the core idea behind "English Language Learner Scaffolds: Lowering the Language Barrier Without Lowering the Bar"?
+What is the main idea of "English Language Learner Scaffolds: Lowering the Language Barrier Without Lowering the Bar"?

-Which best describes the scope of "English Language Learner Scaffolds: Lowering the Language Barrier Without Lowering the Bar"?
+Which action would help you apply "English Language Learner Scaffolds: Lowering the Language Barrier Without Lowering the Bar" responsibly?